-Together we’re going to be finding out if this program will send your online earnings soaring into stratospheric levels or just fizzle out and leave you crashing down to earth with a bang.
+Will Explode My Payday send your online earnings soaring into stratospheric levels or just fizzle out and crash down to earth with a bang?

-Explode My Payday are really good at building hype around a product but in the end it’s nothing but a disappointing ‘fizz’.
+The guys behind Explode My Payday are really good at building hype around products that always end up as no more than a disappointing fizz.

 The big promises of fast and easy cash are not backed up by their legal disclaimers.
-They use fake names and fake testimonials to deceive you into thinking this is a legit program.
+They use fake names and testimonials to deceive you into thinking this is legit.

-Apparantely she's offering you a once in a lifetime opportunity to join her $1billion enterprise where you'll easily earn $1,000 per day within the first 24 hours…
+Apparently, she's offering you a once in a lifetime opportunity to join her $1 billion enterprise where you'll easily earn $1,000 per day within the first 24 hours…

 And all this by doing just 15-20 minutes of ‘work' a day.

 The video gives us success stories of people who have already got started and are making at least £237 a day.

 How Much Does Explode My Payday Cost?